kuaikai/kuaikai/doc/interface.rst

 Requirements of submission
 --------------------------

 All shell scripts are run in ``bash``.
-If any script has nonzero exitcode, or if a timeout is reached in any evaluation context, then the trial ends immediately and is marked as failure.
+If any script has nonzero exitcode, then the trial ends immediately and is marked as failure.

 1. ``build.sh``: run once at the start of the simulation, and not called again.
 The purpose of this script is to build executable files that are used